envico801/project-guidelines/anki/EPG - Project guidelines - elsewhen/Part I - Fundamentals/Chapter 5 - Testing/58 - Where should additional test files that do.md

 ========== Question ==========

-### Where should additional test files that don't relate to specific implementation files be placed?
+### Where should additional test files that don’t relate to specific files be stored?

 ========== Answer ==========

-Additional test files that don't particularly relate to any specific implementation file should be put in a separate test folder, typically named `__test__`, to avoid confusion.
+Store additional test files in a separate folder, usually named `__test__`, to keep them distinct from specific implementation files and reduce confusion.

 ========== Id ==========
 58